gwdevhub/GWToolboxpp/docs/builds.md

 "Up" and "Down" change the teambuild's position in the list of teambuilds, and "Delete" will delete the entire teambuild from the list.

+## Known Bug ##
+Sometimes new builds will not save correctly if you close Guild Wars without first closing Toolbox.
+To prevent this from happening, either manually save your Toolbox [settings](settings), or close Toolbox before Guild Wars.

 [back](./)